 - an increased sense that they lack control over their lives

 All parents of kindergartners should watch this video about the decline of play and the corresponding Increase in mental disorders.

 2. Developmentally Appropriate Practices Are Not Respected

 This learn by doing approach worked beautifully in kindergarten for decades.
 Then, schools became politicized and the quest for academic rigor trickled down to our youngest learners.
-With no input from early childhood scholars, a new belief system took hold: Whatever works with older kids will surely work with younger ones.
+With no input from early childhood scholars, a new faulty belief system took hold: Whatever works with older kids will surely work with younger ones.